Table of Contents

 - Right to Transfer: the lender can transfer the promissory letter to a different party

-Once you’ve ironed out the details, make sure to administer a copy of the signed promissory note to all involved parties, and then file the original in a secure location.
-Or you can skip the hard work by using our Promissory Note builder.
+Once you’ve ironed out the details, give a copy of the signed promissory note to all involved parties, and then file the original in a secure location.